Black Coffee: 10 Health Benefits & 6 Side Effects

 Black Coffee During Pregnancy

-During pregnancy, you should be careful not to drink too much coffee, because the caffeine in the hot beverage also has effects on the baby.
+During pregnancy, you should be careful not to drink too much coffee, because the caffeine in the morning pick-me-up also has effects on the baby.
 According to a Norwegian study of 60,000 subjects, drinking coffee is said to result in lower birth weight for the baby.

-The children of mothers who drank one cup of the caffeinated beverage a day were about 28 grams lighter than the average of 3,600 grams of body weight.
+The children of mothers who drank one cup of the caffeinated beverage a day were about 28 grams (about one ounce) lighter than the average of 3,600 grams (nearly 8 pounds) of body weight.

 Coffee while Breastfeeding

 Nursing mothers should also limit their coffee consumption.
 Otherwise, the child may become restless, develop sleep disorders and suffer from abdominal pain.
-If you still can’t give up coffee, you should drink it after breastfeeding.
+If you still can’t give up coffee, you should drink it after breastfeeding your baby.
 Thus, the body can break down the caffeine until the next breastfeeding period.

 Benefits of Black Coffee: Why drinking It is Good for You